Joshua Furnas

-Joshua Furnas (born December 16, 1984) is a former American football player, social advocate, and co-founder of Selfless Tee.
+Joshua Furnas (born December 16, 1984) is an American former football player, social advocate, and co-founder of Selfless Tee.

 Early years

 Furnas was born in Elmira, New York and attended high school at Elmira Free Academy.
 Furnas was a three-year starter on both the varsity football and baseball teams.
 In 2003, Furnas was also awarded "Twin Tiers Defensive Player of the year" by the Elmira Star-Gazette.
 Furnas was also a co-recipient of EFA's Male Athlete of the Year award.

 College career

 Furnas played four seasons at University at Albany, SUNY.
 He missed the entire 2003 and 2004 seasons due to injury; he was granted a medical red shirt his first year.
 In 2005, Josh hauled in seven catches for 101 yards.
 In 2006, Josh's final season, he caught seven passes for 90 yards and one touchdown.
 Josh's lone touchdown was against the then nationally ranked University of Delaware Blue Hens.